antoKeinanen/obsidian-advanced-merger/README.md

 <body>
 ```
 ## Commit Header
 The type field is always required.
 A summary is optional when bumping the version.
+If the commit is related to issue please refer to it.
 Every commit should only contain one type.
 ```
-<type>: <short summary>
+<type>(<issue-id>): <short summary>
   │           │
   │           └─⫸ Summary in the present tense.
 Not capitalized.
 No period at the end.
   │